 Canning has gained popularity in the last couple of years.
 To have a pantry of canned jars filled with summer goodies is very satisfying.

-A great recipe book for canning is the Ball Complete Book of Home Preserving.
+The Ball Complete Book of Home Preserving is a great recipe book for canning.
 This book has so many great recipes that I would say it’s a must-have for everyone who likes canning and preserving.

-For potatoes, beans, beets, and other non-acidic foods you need a high-pressure canner.
+It would be best to have a high-pressure canner for potatoes, beans, beets, and other non-acidic foods.
 We use the Presto canner and are happy with it.

-Presto has a canner for induction glass cooktop that works on gas, electric, smooth-top, and induction ranges.
-If you don’t have a canner yet but are considering getting one, that would be the one I would recommend.
-With this one you are set for whatever cooktop you will have in the foreseeable future in regards to technology.
+Presto has a canner for induction glass cooktops that works on gas, electric, smooth-top, and induction ranges.
+If you don’t have a canner yet but are considering getting one, that would be the one I recommend.
+With this one, you are set for whatever cooktop you will have in the foreseeable future regarding technology.

 Our goal is to eat what we grow.
-In the summer when the garden is bountiful, we enjoy harvesting just before making a meal.
-But we also strive to preserve as much as we can for the long wither months.
+When the garden is bountiful in the summer, we enjoy harvesting just before making a meal.
+But we also strive to preserve as much as possible for the long winter months.

 Do you preserve food?
 What is your favorite way of food preservation?